splAcharya/splAcharya/README.md

 ## 📍What I enjoy
 I like building systems where **performance matters**, **internals matter**, and **hardware behavior influences software design**.

 ---

-## 🤝 Looking for mentorship
-I’m currently looking for opportunities to learn under and contribute to someone working on **systems software internals**, **low-level infrastructure**, or **research-oriented systems engineering**.
-I’d be glad to help in any capacity — implementation, experimentation, tooling, performance investigation, or related engineering work.

----